nisrulz/flutter-examples/expense_planner/README.md

-# expense_planner
+# Expense Planner

-A new Flutter project.
+A simple app with a beautiful UI for managing daily expenses.

 ## Getting Started